 The Beyond Broadband Project has been set up by INCA, the Plunkett Foundation and ACRE to support the development of local next generation broadband schemes.

 Securing the legacy of Race OnLine 2012 – Go ON Give an Hour – the mechanism that the Race Online 2012 team has developed to inspire a million digital champions to get active in their communities.
-Join the Digital Champion network today and inspire people to Go ON, and get more out of life online.

 Awards for All England is a simple grant scheme making awards of between £300 and £10,000.
 The Awards for All programme aims to help improve local communities and the lives of people most in need.